AlexanderHansson4225/CourseArchive/Year2/CS/FuncProgg/anteckningar.md

 This is how we define that Eq is a type class.
 A type class is a set of types that have some common properties.

+Motsvarigheten till interface i java
+- A type class is a set of types that have some common properties.

 ```
 class Eq a where
   (==), (/=) :: a -> a -> Bool